MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 Not all targets support 64 bit wide types or even 32 bit wide types.
-Define the appropriate preprocessor symbols and Unity will omit all operations from compilation that exceed the maximum width of your target.
+Define the appropriate preprocessor symbols and Unity will omit all operations from compilation that exceed the maximum png_width of your target.
 See Unity documentation for specifics.